Preceptors

 Morgan Bridwell, PharmD, BCPS

-Morgan Bridwell, PharmD, BCPS is currently the Clinical Pharmacy Specialist in Cardiology at St. Mary’s Medical Center.
+Dr. Bridwell is currently the Medication Use and Safety Manager for Marshall Health Network (MHN).
 She received her Doctor of Pharmacy degree from Marshall University School of Pharmacy in 2020.
 After graduation, she completed her PGY-1 pharmacy practice residency at St. Mary’s Medical Center.
-Her current pharmacy interests include anticoagulation, antimicrobial stewardship, and vasopressor management.
-Outside of work, Morgan enjoys cycling and spending time with her cat, Alfredo.
+Before moving to administration, Dr. Bridwell was a critical care clinical pharmacy specialist at St. Mary’s Medical Center in the Open Heart and Cardiovascular Intensive Care Units.
+She currently leads the medication safety and antimicrobial stewardship initiatives for MHN.
+Her pharmacy interests include antimicrobial stewardship and formulary management.
+Outside of work, Dr. Bridwell enjoys doing Crossfit and spending time with her family.

 Clinical Pharmacy Specialist in Emergency Medicine